 We should be tracking our volunteer time for a long list of club-related activities.
 Some include club board activities, emergency communications training and support, general club station support, public service communications support, VEC related activities, and more.

-If you don’t have an account, the system will ask you to establish one.
+When you navigate to the volunteer time entry screen, you’ll need to provide a valid e-mail address, then you’ll need to select your name from the drop-down list.
+If you aren’t listed, simply select “other”, fill in the other fields, and provide your identity and contact info in the comments/notes fields; someone from the club will contact you to give you a permanent validation code.
 It’s a pretty easy and self-explanatory process.
 You’ll find that there are several options to categorize your volunteer time in the drop-down list.
-If in doubt about how to categorize your time, just pick what you think fits best and provide details of your concerns in the narrative description you are able to provide.
+If in doubt about how to categorize your time, just pick what you think fits best and provide details of what you did in the narrative description.
 We review all entries and can edit if necessary.

-Mike Hayward, KL4TW monitors and manages our volunteer hours tracking program.
-Please contact Mike at 907.529.4357 or haywardmj at gmail dot com with any questions.
+Kent Petty, KL5T, monitors and manages our volunteer hours tracking program.
+Please contact Kent at 907.632.3963 or vicepresident at kl7aa dot org with any questions.